KCErb/lucky-hasura-docker/README.md

 As for the directories in here, we have `traefik` and `prometheus-swarm` which are used in production (we'll come back to them) and `lucky` which is where the `Dockerfile`s reside for creating the production and development images.

 The reason there are two images is that while `production` is stateless, `development` is syncing from local machine to container.
 This mainly comes up in the final lines of `Dockerfile.prod` where we build the release version of the server binary compared to the `Dockerfile` where we simply use `lucky watch` to constantly rebuild a less-optimized version in development.

-Besides these last few lines, we don't want these files to diverge!
-Shouldn't there be a better way to guarantee this?
-Yes, but not without having to have a base image which then two more images would build from.
-That would be cleaner, and perhaps worth it in the long run, but until then, this is the solution I've settled on.
+The one thing our development image has beyond crystal and lucky is shards and executables (in `lib`, `.shards`, and `bin`).
+These are kept in the image for a few reasons:

+1. Docker development on something besides Linux requires a `sync` strategy and IO-intenstive activities like `shards install` can actually crash your instance!
+(That's why the `.dockerignore` and `docker-sync.yml` files ignore those directories.)
+2. Developers need to be working with the same dependency trees.
+That is already taken care of by `shard.lock` but why re-install if you can simply stick your shard in an image to share?
+3. If the shards produce binaries, they will be machine dependent.

+That means we have to rebuild the image whenever we want to update Crystal, Lucky, or our shards and we leave this to `up`.
+Whenever we run a command, `up lucky db.migrate` for example, `up` will double check that our development image doesn't need to be rebuilt first based on the rules in `up.yml`.

 ## Scripts folder